WassimTenachi/PhySO/docs/source/doc_performances.md

 The main performance bottleneck of `physo` is free constant optimization, therefore, in non-parallel execution mode, performances are almost linearly dependent on the number of free constant optimization steps and on the number of trial expressions per epoch (ie. the batch size).

-In addition, it should be noted that generating monitoring plots takes ~3s flat, there?fore we suggest making monitoring plots every >10 epochs for low time / epoch cases.
+In addition, it should be noted that generating monitoring plots takes ~3s flat, therefore we suggest making monitoring plots every >10 epochs for low time / epoch cases.

+Please note that using a CPU typically results in higher performances than when using a GPU.

 ## Expected computational performances (SR)